Authorities ID 8 victims of California railyard shooting - WTMJ

 SAN JOSE, Calif.
 (AP) — An employee opened fire Wednesday at a California rail yard, killing eight people before taking his own life as law enforcement rushed in, authorities said, marking the latest attack in a year that has seen a sharp increase in mass killings as the nation emerges from coronavirus restrictions.

-The shooting took place around 6:30 a.m. in two buildings that are part of a light rail facility for the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the most populated county in the San Francisco Bay Area.
-The facility in San Jose includes a transit-control center, parking for trains and a maintenance yard.
+The shooting took place around 6:30 a.m. in two buildings at a light rail facility for the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the most populated county in the San Francisco Bay Area.

 “When our deputies went through the door, initially he was still firing rounds.
 When our deputy saw him, he took his life,” Santa Clara County Sheriff Laurie Smith told reporters.
 Deputies “were going through hallways saying, ‘Sheriff’s office!’
 He knew at that time that his time for firing shots was over.”